“A refashioned farm estate with family-size cottages, stylish rooms and a luxury spa, set in wildly beautiful Alentejo countryside”

 - Room service

-- There's no need to go anywhere: walking, bird watching, massages, stargazing, long lunches, wine tastings and cookery classes can all be done within the estate
+- There's no need to go anywhere: walking, bird watching, massages, stargazing, long lunches, wine tastings, wine making classes and cookery classes can all be done within the estate

 - Horses are integral to the estate, there's a horse riding ring and stables